-Owners who are required by lead times to make decisions too early to procure such pieces of materials and equipment may have to make these choices in the presence of considerable uncertainty, with potentially significant value loss.
-One example is having to make choices on the oil and gas handling capacity of equipment, before full knowledge of likely production rates is confirmed.
+Owners who are required to make decisions too early to procure such pieces of materials and equipment because of lead times may have to make these choices in the presence of considerable uncertainty, with potentially significant value loss.
+One example is having to make choices on the oil and gas handling capacity of equipment, before full knowledge of likely production rates are confirmed.
+Another is having to determine the capacity of data centers with full acknowledgement that the farther out the forecast, the less accurate the demand for them will become.
 This can result in significant oversizing of equipment and additional unnecessary cost, because the decision timing was dictated by lead times rather than the availability of the necessary information to make an informed decision.

 At the most fundamental level is the understanding that three key elements of time exist: lead time, cycle time and (raw) process time.
 Recognizing the difference between each of these elements of time and their relationship is the first step in learning how to compress lead time (and the associated cost).
 It is also important to understand how various decisions extend lead time and result in other unintended consequences.

 To remind the reader:

 - Lead time is the time allotted by a supplier for the production and delivery of the part or equipment ordered [2, pp. 230].